evalentin93/Geology_Projects_Python/README.md

 My goal is to construct and train a machine learning algorithm that can do all this and maybe present this script in a more user-friendly manner.

 To develop such a project there a few stepping stones to achieve, such as develop an adequate database to train the algorithm and become more mature in the python language.

+Future perspectives involve maybe expand this project to treat data of other analytical techniques, such as ICP-MS, it would be great to develop something similar to Isoplot, without the need of using Excel 2010.